brightsign/dev-cookbook/README.md

 ## Feedback/Contributing

-Feel free to open an issue or submit a PR, see `CONTRIBUTING.MD` further information.
+Feel free to open an issue or submit a PR, see `CONTRIBUTING.MD` for further information.

 ## Building on M1 Mac